-Ideally all patients with lipoedema should be referred by their General Practitioner (GP) to a local lymphoedema clinic where they can be assessed and treated with appropriate conservative treatments such as compression garments and advice on diet, lifestyles and suitable exercises.
+Ideally all patients with lipoedema should be referred by their General Practitioner (GP) to a local lymphoedema specialist where they can be assessed and treated with appropriate conservative treatments such as compression garments.

-The British Lymphology Society BLS hold a list of UK Lymphoedema Clinics but not all accept patients with lipoedema.
-UK Lymphoedema services are inconsistent and a post-code lottery, as a considerable number of CCG areas have no provision at all.
-A growing number of lymphoedema clinics accept out of area and private patients for diagnosis and treatment.
+UK Lymphoedema services are inconsistent and a post-code lottery, as a considerable number of CCG areas have no provision for Lipoedema or Lymphoedema patients at all and some have been suspended during the current Covid 19 crisis.
+Some NHS Lymphoedema clinics accept out of area and private patients for diagnosis and treatment.

 Tertiary Referral Clinics